 Keep this in mind also.
 Sometimes, your wedding planner may have suggestions on poses, but make sure they match your personality and your vision.
 There are times when wedding planners want to use your session as a feature in a magazine and while that is fine, you end up doing their vision and not your own.

 Take the engagement session as a time to “interview” the photographer.
 See if your personalities work well together because this is, in most cases, the person that is also capturing one of the most important days in your life so you want to make sure you work well together.
 Above all, have fun!
 I hope you were helped by these engagement photography ideas and please feel free to contact my office if you need further assistance to make your day great!
+If you want more ideas for engagement photos, please check out my gallery – Nathan Hamilton Photography

 I would love to know what you think, so leave a comment and share your thoughts.
-You can click the Contact link above to send me a message or inquire about available rates and dates.
+You can click the Contact link above (or here) to send me a message or inquire about available rates and dates.
 I’d love to hear from you!!